 Hello and welcome to everything I have ever known about making a gluten free sourdough starter from scratch.
 Although there is a starter recipe (and lots of sweet and savoury recipes) in my cookbook, I wanted to create this guide to answer every and any question without any space constraints.
 I hope that you will find this gluten free sourdough starter recipe helpful.
 If you have any burning questions, please ask me!
 I love chatting all things gluten free sourdough.

 How to make a gluten free sourdough starter

 A gluten free sourdough starter is a simple mix of flour and water which is fed daily.
-Over the course of 6-10 or so days, this mixture, on a regular feeding schedule, grows in size and forms large bubbles which are capable of rising a loaf of bread.
-A sourdough starter is essentially a gloopy, living version of baking powder or baking soda, but way better for you and way better for your digestion.
+Over the course of 6-10 or so days, this mixture grows in size.
+It forms large bubbles which are capable of raising a loaf of bread.
+A sourdough starter is essentially a living version of packet yeast.
+It is, however, way better for you and way better for your digestion.